-Refer to Note 5(b) Provision for slow-moving inventories and Our procedures in relation to inventories included: Note 20 Inventories to the consolidated financial statements
+Refer to Note 4(b) Provision for slow-moving inventories and Our procedures in relation to inventories included: Note 19 Inventories to the consolidated financial statements

-At 31 December 2020, the carrying value of the Group's inventories amounted to RMB231 million, which represented approximately 25% of the Group's total assets.
+At 31 December 2021, the carrying value of the Group's inventories amounted to RMB221 million, which represented approximately 24% of the Group's total assets.
 The cost of inventories may not be recoverable if they are aged and damaged, or become obsolete, or if their selling prices have declined.

-Management applied a provision methodology for slowmoving inventories based on inventory ageing profiles, historical utilisation rates and committed sales orders and made general provision for long aged inventories and • specific provision on inventories identified as not utilisable.
+Management applied a provision methodology for slowmoving inventories based on inventory ageing profiles, historical utilisation rates and committed sales orders and made general provision for long aged inventories and specific provision for inventories identified as not utilisable.

-We focused on this area due to the magnitude of the inventory balances to the financial position of the Group. • Significant judgements and estimations are involved in determining the adequacy of provision for slow-moving inventories.
+We focused on this area due to the magnitude of the inventory balances to the financial position of the Group.
+Significant judgements and estimations are involved in determining the adequacy of provision for slow-moving inventories.

-- Understanding and validating the control procedures performed by management and assessing the inherent risk of material misstatement by considering the degree of estimation uncertainty and level of other inherent risk factors, including its periodic review on inventory obsolescence. - Observing management's inventory counts to identify whether there are any damaged or obsolete inventories. - Testing on a sample basis the accuracy of the ageing profile of individual inventory item by checking to the relevant good receipt documents. - Testing on a sample basis the subsequent usage or sales of selected inventory items, obtained through the usage or sales reports generated during the year and subsequent to the year end as a basis to identify inventory obsolescence.
-Where there are no subsequent usage or sales of the respective items during the year or after year end, we discussed with management their assessment on estimated future utilisation, corroborated explanations with the inventory ageing, sales orders and marketability of the finished goods. - Evaluating management's basis for the general and specific inventory provision, the appropriateness of management's provision methodology and the outcome of management's estimations, analysis made by management and methodology applied to identify inventories that were not usable.
+- Understanding and validating the control procedures performed by management and assessing the inherent risk of material misstatement by considering the degree of estimation uncertainty and level of other inherent risk factors, including its periodic review on inventory obsolescence. - Observing management's inventory counts to identify whether there are any damaged or obsolete inventories. - Testing on a sample basis the accuracy of the ageing profile of individual inventory item by checking to the relevant good receipt documents. - Testing on a sample basis the subsequent usage or sales of selected inventory items, obtained through the usage or sales reports generated subsequent to the year end as a basis to identify inventory obsolescence.
+Where there are no subsequent usage or sales of the respective items after year end, we discussed with management their assessment on estimated future utilisation, corroborated explanations with the inventory ageing, sales orders and marketability of the finished goods. - Evaluating management's basis for the general and specific inventory provision, the appropriateness of management's provision methodology and the outcome of management's estimations, analysis made by management and methodology applied to identify inventories that were not usable.

-Based on the work performed, we found that management's assessment on provision for obsolete or slow moving inventories as at 31 December 2020 is supported by available evidence.
+Based on the work performed, we found that management's assessment on provision for slow-moving inventories as at 31 December 2021 is supported by available evidence.